 Asbestos Profile: Japan

-Japan has been importing asbestos for more than 100 years.
+Japan has imported asbestos for more than 100 years.
 As Japan industrialized, consumption grew, peaking in 1974 at 350,000+ tonnes; from 1930 to 2004, more than 10 million tonnes of asbestos were imported [Asbestos in Japan].
 Asbestos had thousands of uses in Japan but the vast majority went into the manufacture of building materials.
 By 2002, national consumption had fallen to 43,318 tonnes.
 In 2004, the Government began phasing out the use of asbestos with the introduction of a partial ban; a total ban was promised by 2008 [Japan Total Asbestos Ban by 2008!].
 On March 1, 2012, the last remaining derogation for asbestos use in Japan expired and a total asbestos ban was achieved.

 The Global Asbestos Congress 2004 (Tokyo) was the first international meeting to focus on asbestos issues in Asia and, as such, was a landmark event.
 The publicity it generated kick-started the debate on asbestos in Japan [Global Asbestos Congress 2004].
 Within six months, the nation had experienced the "Kubota Shock," one result of which was to expose the collusion of government and industry in the asbestos scandal [Killing the Future Asbestos Use in Asia].
 When the Kubota Shock propelled Japan's asbestos epidemic into the public arena, there was little awareness of the painstaking efforts which had been ongoing since 1988 by the Ban Asbestos Network of Japan (BANJAN) to identify victims and establish the facts regarding the source of their exposure.
 To commemorate the 20th anniversary of BANJAN a landmark conference was held in Yokohama: International Asbestos Conference for Fair and Equal Compensation for all Asbestos Victims and their Families [see: Report on The International Asbestos Conference for Fair and Equal Compensation for all Asbestos Victims and their Families].